 Fans of Cologne’s prime club, 1.
-FC Köln, have endured quite a rollercoaster ride of emotions in the past two decades - the club was relegated from, or promoted to, the premier Bundesliga a total of ten times.
+FC Köln, have endured quite a rollercoaster ride of emotions in the past two decades - the club was relegated from, or promoted to, the premier Bundesliga a total of twelve times.

 Many German football fans agree that Köln’s fans not only have the highest threshold for pain, but also are the most passionate about their club.
 So if you do study in Cologne, go see at least one match - or regardless of where you study in Germany, go see a match of that local club versus 1.
 FC Köln.
 It’s an experience not to miss!